 Imaging of the chest, abdomen, and pelvis should be obtained when metastasis is suspected to evaluate for pelvic and/or retroperitoneal lymph nodes and more distant metastases.
-PLN metastasis is an ominous finding, with a 5-year survival rate of 0% to 66% for all cases and 17% to 54% for microscopic invasion only, with a mean 5-year survival of approximately 10%.^{5,147-151} In patients with ILN metastases, 20% to 30% will have PLN metastases.5 This can be further characterized such that if two to three ILNs are involved, there is a 23% probability of PLN involvement.
-With involvement of three or more ILNs, this probability increases to 56%.152
+PLN metastasis is an ominous finding, with a 5-year survival rate of 0% to 66% for all cases and 17% to 54% for microscopic invasion only, with a mean 5-year survival of approximately 10%.^{5,164-168} In patients with ILN metastases, 20% to 30% will have PLN metastases.5 This can be further characterized such that if two to three ILNs are involved, there is a 23% probability of PLN involvement.
+With involvement of three or more ILNs, this probability increases to 56%.169

-Lughezzani et al123 identified three independent predictors of PLN metastases that included the number of inguinal metastases (OR, 1.92; P < .001), the diameter of the metastases (OR, 1.03; P = .001), and extranodal extension (OR, 8.01; P < .001).
+Lughezzani et al138 identified three independent predictors of PLN metastases that included the number of inguinal metastases (OR, 1.92; P < .001), the diameter of the metastases (OR, 1.03; P = .001), and extranodal extension (OR, 8.01; P < .001).
 Similar to previous studies, patients with three or more ILN metastases had a 4.77-fold higher risk of PLN metastasis.
 An ILN metastasis diameter of 30 mm or greater correlated with a 2.53-fold higher risk of PLN metastasis.
-Patients who showed no risk factors had a 0% risk of metastasis, suggesting that this group may not require PLND.123
+Patients who showed no risk factors had a 0% risk of metastasis, suggesting that this group may not require PLND.138

-Pettaway et al153 evaluated the treatment options for stage IV penile cancer-clinical stage N3 (deep inguinal nodes or pelvic nodes) or M1 disease (distant metastases)-including chemotherapy, RT, and inguinal lymphadenectomy.
-Cisplatin-based regimens (paclitaxel, ifosfamide, and cisplatin or alternatively 5-FU plus cisplatin) are the most active first-line systemic chemotherapy regimens.^{35,129,154} A retrospective analysis of 30 patients with non-metastatic N2 or N3 penile cancer who received neoadjuvant cisplatin-based chemotherapy as first-line treatment demonstrated a poor response to treatment when disease progressed (median OS <6 months).155
+Pettaway et al170 evaluated the treatment options for stage IV penile cancer-clinical stage N3 (deep inguinal nodes or pelvic nodes) or M1 disease (distant metastases)-including chemotherapy, RT, and inguinal lymphadenectomy and concluded that treatment with cisplatinbased chemotherapy should be considered and might facilitate curative resection.
+The role of RT was considered to be mostly palliative.
+Cisplatin-based regimens (paclitaxel, ifosfamide, and cisplatin [TIP] or alternatively 5-FU plus cisplatin) are the most active first-line systemic chemotherapy regimens.
+39,144,171 Therefore, the NCCN Panel recommends first-line chemotherapy using either TIP or 5-FU plus cisplatin for metastatic penile cancer.
+Vinflunine has also shown activity as a first-line treatment in a phase II clinical trial of 25 patients with inoperable, locally advanced or metastatic squamous cell carcinoma of the penis, although this treatment is not currently recommended in the Guidelines.
+172 The panel does not recommend regimens containing bleomycin because of high pulmonary-related toxicity.
+173 A retrospective analysis of 30 patients with non-metastatic N2 or N3 penile cancer who received neoadjuvant cisplatin-based chemotherapy as first-line treatment demonstrated a poor response to treatment when disease progressed (median OS, <6 months).
+174 Patients with a proven objective response to systemic chemotherapy are amenable to consolidative ILND with curative potential or palliation.
+However, surgical consolidation should not be performed on patients with disease that progresses during systemic chemotherapy except for local symptomatic control.
+Preoperative RT may also be given to patients who have lymph nodes greater than or equal to 4 cm without skin fixation to improve surgical resectability and decrease local recurrence.